How to Fill a Fountain Pen

 4. To help prime the feed, perform the last turn with the nib down, over the bottle of ink or rag.

-Pens like the Opus 88 fountain pen are designed to prevent leaking and ink burping with additional o-rings and a shut-off valve.
+Eyedroppering a fountain pen maximizes the ink capacity far beyond the typical cartridge or converter and is great for heavy-use writers or people who don't like filling their pens that often.
 While it is possible to convert some cartridge/converter pens into eyedropper fill, one should do so with great care to ensure the pen will not leak.
+We'll show you how below.

 Converting fountain pens into an eyedropper-fill pen